Aïssatou Kouyaté

-Aïssatou Kouyaté (born 19 April 1995) is a French female handball player who plays for ŽRK Budućnost Podgorica and the French national team as a right back.
+Aïssatou Kouyaté (born 19 April 1995) is a French female handball player who plays for Croatian club RK Podravka Koprivnica and the French national team as a right back.

 Career

 Youth career

 Kouyaté started playing handball at MSD Chartres, before joining Fleury Loiret Handball.
 In 2014 she joined OGC Nice.
 After a year she signed her first professional contract with the club.

 She made her debut for the French national team on 23 March 2019 against Denmark.

 Besançon

 In 2017 she joined ES Besançon to replace the injured Anna Manaut.

 She represented France at the 2020 European Women's Handball Championship, where France won silver medals, losing to Norway in the final.

 Brest Bretagne

 In 2021 she joined Brest Bretagne Handball.

 In April 2021, she suffered from an anterior cruciate ligament (ACL) injury on her left knee which made her forfeit the 2020 Summer Olympics.

 About a year later in February 2022, she suffered an injury on the same knee during a Champions league match.
 She had recently come back on the pitch after physical therapy.